menuclose

 What is the minimum balance for Ally Invest?

 Ally Invest has no minimum balance requirement, and you don’t need a minimum deposit to open an account.
-This is standard across online investing platforms.
+This is increasingly common among U.S. online brokers.
 This makes it a great option for investors who want to start small and gradually build their portfolio over time.
 Whether you’re looking to invest in stocks, ETFs, or mutual funds, you can begin with whatever amount fits your budget.
 The only exception is a small minimum of $100 required for the robo-investing offerings.

 How do I get my money out of Ally Invest?